Addiction is a complex disease, but nearly a century of scientific study has helped researchers come to a deeper understanding about how it works.

 As a result, there’s no official diagnostic criteria.

-However, general sings of a potential behavioral addiction include:
+However, general signs of a potential behavioral addiction include:

 - spending large amounts of time engaging in the behavior